t4guw/100-Unity-Mechanics-for-Programmers/programs/pick_up_object_when_character_walks_over/README.md

    3. Create a prefab for the item with a collider attached.
    4. On the character object, attach a collider, rigidbody, and the following ItemInteraction script.

+   Once the inventory is full, objects will no longer be picked up.

     using UnityEngine;